 While you may expect trucking companies to encourage safe practices by drivers, some companies attempt to increase profits by allowing or encouraging violations of law or other dangerous practices by drivers.
 In such situations, these companies should be held fully liable for any injuries caused to the fullest extent of the law.

 As you can see, deciding who to bring a claim against can require extensive investigation and complicated questions.
-A lawyer experienced in accidents involving large trucks and semi-trucks has the knowledge and experience necessary to handle this claim for you.
+An Indianapolis personal injury lawyer experienced in accidents involving large trucks and semi-trucks has the knowledge and experience necessary to handle this claim for you.
 It is important to do this as soon as possible to help ensure all evidence is preserved.
+Call Merry Fountain at Fountain Law Firm, we offer free consultations and are available to take your call 24/7.